gahfaustino/fetch/README.md

   // Only either `socketPath` or `proxy` can be specified.
   // If both are specified, `socketPath` is used.
   socketPath: null, // default

-  // `transport` determines the transport method that will be used to make the request.
-If defined, it will be used.
-Otherwise, if `maxRedirects` is 0, the default `http` or `https` library will be used, depending on the protocol specified in `protocol`.
-Otherwise, the `httpFollow` or `httpsFollow` library will be used, again depending on the protocol, which can handle redirects.
-  transport: undefined, // default

   // `httpAgent` and `httpsAgent` define a custom agent to be used when performing http
   // and https requests, respectively, in node.js.
 This allows options to be added like